Remote in the United States, Mexico, or Brazil

 She values a growth mindset and promotes a healthy work-life balance.
 And as someone who “thinks out loud,” she encourages people to voice even so-called bad ideas—because you never know where inspiration might come from.

 Outside the world of Mercy For Animals, your team leader enjoys creating abstract art, spending time with her six (foster fail) cats, cooking, participating in social justice causes, and watching stand-up comedy.

 Compensation and Benefits

-Earn an annual salary of $48,000–$55,000 (in the United States*), depending on qualifications, and enjoy a commute-free life as a remote team member.
-In addition to a collaborative and innovative work environment, you will be able to take part in our benefits package, including no- or low-cost health insurance; vision and dental coverage; generous paid time off and sick leave; and 401(k) retirement plan, matched up to 3% of your annual salary.
+Earn an annual salary of $60,000–$68,000 (in the United States*), depending on qualifications, and enjoy a commute-free life as a remote team member.
+In addition to a collaborative and innovative work environment, you will be able to take part in our benefits package, including no- or low-cost health, vision, and dental insurance; generous paid time off and sick leave; and a 401(k) retirement plan, with a dollar-to-dollar employer match of up to 3 percent of your annual salary.

 *Benefits and salary outside the United States will be shared early in the interview process.

 We consider traditional and nontraditional qualifications and carefully review each application, resume, and cover letter.
 Feel encouraged to go outside a traditional cover letter and state how you would add to our culture; what we would gain from having you on our team; and how you align with our organizational vision, mission, and values.

 Mercy For Animals is a globally minded organization.
 We are committed to the principles of equity and justice, and our culture celebrates authenticity—enabling every team member to shine.
 All employment decisions are based solely on individual qualifications, job needs, and job requirements, and potential team members of every color, orientation, age, gender, origin, veteran status, and ability are encouraged to apply.
 We strive to include candidates from historically marginalized communities and those from or in communities impacted by environmental, social, and economic injustice.